chc-comp/chc-comp.github.io/2018/rules.md

 computation of division scores.

-To compute a solver’s score for a division, the solver’s individual benchmark scores for all benchmarks in the division are first multiplied by a scalar weight that depends on the benchmark’s family, and then summed component-wise.
+To compute a solver’s score for a division, the solver’s individual benchmark scores for all benchmarks in the division are summed component-wise.

 Division scores are compared lexicographically: